csLiKevin/electric-markdown/README.md

 - Add an icon set (Mono Icons)?.
 - Create an editor that shows the Markdown and HTML side by side.
     - Should highlight lines that have warnings.
-- Add a configuration file.
-    - Specify if post should be ordered by post id or publish date.
 - Prevent posts with no publish date from being included in the generated files.
 - Posts page should be paginated.
 - Create a header banner.